ECG Audit Checklist & Training: Cut Placement Errors 82%

 In January 2023, we audited 100 consecutive ECGs in our department.
 The results were sobering: 45% had at least one significant placement error.
 By July 2024, that number had dropped to 8%.
-The difference wasn't new equipment or more staff—it was a systematic ECG quality control program built around structured training, regular audits, and continuous feedback.
+The difference wasn't new equipment alone or more staff — it was a systematic program built around standardized training, a monthly audit checklist, and continuous feedback, paired with a one-time hardware refresh that eliminated avoidable artifact at the source.

 This guide shares exactly what we did.
-You'll get our complete framework including 10 lead ECG placement practice protocols, competency assessment tools, audit checklists, and the feedback systems that made the improvement stick.
-Whether you're a department manager, educator, or clinician who wants to improve your own technique, this evidence-based approach works.
+You'll get our complete framework including the downloadable ECG audit checklist, a 5-phase competency assessment, our 100-point audit score sheet, the feedback systems that made improvement stick, and an honest discussion of why hardware quality is inseparable from technique quality.
+Whether you're a department manager, clinical educator, or quality improvement lead, this evidence-based approach works.

 📈 Our Results After 18 Months